rneuhausler/coralModel-analyses/README.md

 ## Acknowledgement

-This material is based upon work supported by the National Science Foundation under Grant No. DGE-1450053
+This material is based upon work supported by the National Science Foundation under Grant No. DGE-1450053 and the National Aeronautics and Space Administration under Grant No. 80NSSC19K1378.

 ## Authors: